lossdev/loom/README.md

  ```

  This will start the `UI` and `Web` projects simultaneously.
 This project targets .NET10, so make sure you have the [latest .NET10 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/10.0).

+ ## A Note About the Local Docker Daemon
+ Loom will automatically attempt to find a local docker daemon instance at startup - this behavior is however controlled with an env variable `LOOM_LOCAL_DOCKER_DISABLED` which defaults to `false`.
+You can override this behavior by setting this env var to `true`.

+ This allows loom to flatten responses from both your local docker instance's registry and Dockerhub's registry, with `Local` images preferred over Dockerhub ones, and `Official` images preferred over non-official ones from Dockerhub - i.e `Local > Dockerhub Official > Dockerhub`.
+You'll see this behavior in the `Image` and `Tag` fields on adding or modifying Containers in the UI, as well as see the current local Docker connection status at the bottom of the playground.